Karen Ignagni: Recognition

 She received the Second Century Award for Excellence in Health Care.
 George Magazine listed her among 50 Most Powerful People in Politics.
 The New York Times wrote in 1999 that "in a city teeming with health care lobbyists, Ms. Ignagni is widely considered one of the most effective.
 She blends a detailed knowledge of health policy with an intuitive feel for politics."
 The Hill newspaper included her among Washington's most effective lobbyists in 2004.
 She is also an occasional object of derision, such as when Health Care for America Now group awarded Ignagni a "protector of profits" award.

-2009 health care reform debate

-In June 2009, Ignagni addressed President Barack Obama: "You have our commitment to play, to contribute and to help pass health care reform this year".
-In October 2009, AHIP issued a report projecting sharply rising costs with or without reform.
-The study was conducted by PricewaterhouseCoopers.
-As described by Ignagni, "The report makes clear that several major provisions in the current legislative proposal will cause healthcare costs to increase far faster and higher than they would under the current system".
-Ignagni defended the report on PBS Newshour against the accusation by Nancy-Ann DeParle, the director of the White House Office of Health Reform, that the "industry puts their special interest ahead of the national interests here".